analogdevicesinc/msdk/Examples/MAX78002/CSI2/README.md

 Use the [utils/console.py](utils/console.py) script to grab the camera data and create a png image of the captured image.
 More information can be found in [utils/README.md](utils/README.md).

+## Software

+### Project Usage

+Universal instructions on building, flashing, and debugging this project can be found in the [MSDK User Guide](https://analog-devices-msdk.github.io/msdk/USERGUIDE/).

+- For a "quick-start" or for first-time users see ["Getting Started"](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#getting-started)
+- See ["Development Guide"](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#development-guide) for a detailed reference.

+### Project-Specific Build Notes

+TODO

+## Expected Output

 Ex:
 ```shell
 $ python utils/console.py COM6